rrobbes/EngineeringOfMobileSystemsV2/13-StateManagement/README.md

 Before going into state management, note that these state management solutions are not meant to bypass state management with React.
 This still works at small scales, and passing data as props is the best way to write simple and reusable components.

 As we will see, a good way to use these solutions is to use them in a similar manner than when we used navigation:
-- Define most of the UI with "Regular React Components" (also called "Dumb"), that receive data through props.
+- Define most of the UI with "Regular React Components", that receive data through props.
-- Define **a few** adapter components, that will have the knowledge of the state management library (the "Smart" components).
+- Define **a few** adapter components, that will have the knowledge of the state management library (or "Smart" components).

 With navigation, we would define normal UI components, and wrap them with `Screen` components, that were in charge of hiding the navigation library from the other components.
 The `Screen` components would
 - Get the data sent to a screen via parameters, and pass it as regular props to the components.